 Data sovereignty comes into play when an organisation’s data is stored outside of their country and is subject to the laws of the country in which the data resides.

 In the past, it was often believed that keeping and maintaining data (in-transit and at-rest) within the country it resides was ‘safer’ but it is important to know that data is subject to the law of the country in which it is stored.

 With the increasing adoption of cloud services and globalisation of business today, it makes data sovereignty matters even more complicated.
 Many leading offshore financial services and law firms are growing their digital footprint in the Caribbean, Bermuda and Latin America but are largely unaware of their data’s multi locations or find it is often held in countries with strict data residency and sovereignty laws.

-For example, the U.S. Patriot Act of 2001, which dictates that in the case of a perceived high-security threat, means the U.S. government can access personal data from any organisation without consent or notification to the owner.
+For example, the U.S. Patriot Act, which dictates that in the case of a perceived high-security threat, means the U.S. government can access personal data from any organisation without consent or notification to the owner.

 So while offshore organisations are realising the benefits of cost savings, flexibility, scalability and limited to no risk of data loss in the cloud, many are forced to think more carefully about the security and utilisation of their data in which it resides.